MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-manage-updates-wufb.md

 The branch readiness level enables administrators to specify which channel of feature updates they want to receive.
 Today there are branch readiness level options for both pre-release and released updates:

-- Windows Insider Program for Business (for pre-release updates)
 - Windows Insider Fast
 - Windows Insider Slow
 - Windows Insider Release Preview
-- Semi-annual Channel (for released updates)
+- Semi-annual Channel

 Prior to Windows 10, version 1903, there are two channels for released updates: Semi-annual Channel and Semi-annual Channel (Targeted).
 Deferral days are calculated against the release date of the chosen channel.
 Starting with Windows 10, version 1903 there is only the one release channel: Semi-annual Channel.
 All deferral days are calculated against a release’s Semi-annual Channel release date.
 For exact release dates, see [Windows Release Information](https://docs.microsoft.com/windows/release-information/).
 You can set the branch readiness level by using the **Select when Preview Builds and Feature Updates are Received** policy.
 To use this policy to manage pre-release builds, first enable preview builds by using the **Manage preview Builds** policy.